 Accordingly, in the wider implementation report the European Commission recommended that "for existing infrastructure, the single information point could further be enhanced to a mapping exercise and include data on availability and capacity", a very important claim suggesting a stronger emphasis on service mapping and alignment with the provisions of the EU Guidelines on state aid for broadband.
 Moreover, the Commission recommended that "in the case of co-deployment, Member States should consider a pro-active approach, whereby relevant public (and also private) actors are required to prenotify deployment plans and invite interested parties to respond."
 This testifies the importance of anticipating investment plans to ensure better coordination between public and private entities and support the creation of joint ventures in civil works.
-Gathering information on investment plans (Investment mapping) is often a controversial undertaking but has the potential to unlock concrete investment that would otherwise not materialize.
+Gathering information on investment plans https://berec.europa.eu/eng/document\register/subject\matter/berec/reports/7534-berec-report-on-the-implementation-of-the-broadband-cost-reduction-directive

+(Investment mapping) is often a controversial undertaking but has the potential to unlock concrete investment that would otherwise not materialize.

-Finally, it must be noted that the nature of the legal instrument (a Directive which leaves space for interpretation and adaptation at the country level) has opened for very different transposition at the national level, partially undermining the sought harmonization at the European Union's level in this field.
-One of the main issues identified by a recent report from the Centre on Regulation in Europe was the institutional design which did not clearly identify an authority for the implementation of the Directive and for the assignment of the SIP.
+Moreover, it must be noted that the nature of the legal instrument (a Directive which leaves space for interpretation and adaptation at the country level) has opened for very different transposition at the national level, partially undermining the sought harmonization at the European Union's level in this field.
+One of the main issues identified by a recent report from the Centre on Regulation in Europe was, in fact, the institutional design which did not clearly identify an authority for the implementation of the Directive and for the assignment of the SIP.

-For this and other reasons, the Commission has initiated a review of the Directive with the objective of:39
+For this and other reasons, the Commission has initiated a review of the Directive with the objective of: